 Talking about LCR meetings, at the June meeting last Wednesday, Daniel Williams with Equality Texas delivered a riveting account of the victories that the coalitions between equality-minded groups, conservatives, business groups, progressives, and people of faith, played in killing bad legislation.
 It was a true guided tour through the Byzantine political halls of Texas’ law-making process.

 Half way thru, 2015 has been a busy and exciting year for LCR Houston, and it promises to only ramp up.
 We started the year as part of a broad, forceful effort at the Texas State Capitol with messaging on issues of concern to LCR members and supporters, GLBT and not.
 Then LCR Houston’s annual fundraising dinner was keynoted by the top GOP officeholder in Harris County, raised a record amount, and was attended by many GOP officeholders and candidates for Houston’s highest political offices.
 And now LCR Houston is deep into the candidate review process that is critically important for anyone concerned with the future of our great metropolis.

 Do you want to have a say in the future of your city?
 You can.

-We proudly support the following candidates for City of Houston elections on November 5, 2019:
+We proudly supported the following candidates for City of Houston elections, & Special Election for Texas HD 148 on November 5, 2019:

 Mayor: Bill King for Houston